Cho Chabudai Gaeshi: Reception and sequel

-Jim Sterling from Destructoid called it "basically the best game ever."
+James Stephanie Sterling from Destructoid called it "basically the best game ever."
 Will Greenwald from Geek.com considered it to be one of the best arcade games ever.

 In 2017, Gerald Lynch from TechRadar placed the game on his list of the 50 best arcade games ever, stating that, while not necessarily a great game, it was hard to forget due to its "absolutely crazy concept".

 Cho Chabudai Gaeshi later received a sequel titled "Cho Chabudai Gaeshi 2".
 In addition to the four scenarios from the first game, three more were added, including a ghost of a dead man at his own funeral, who overturns his coffin with his body still inside.
 The game also introduces multiplayer mode, which was absent in the first game.
 Unlike the first game, Cho Chabudai Gaeshi 2 was only released in Japan.